 Among the local fishing boats and resounding horns of Navy ships, the Italian rower stepped off what has been his floating home for the last seven and a half months and onto Beira Beach, Fortaleza.
 There to welcome him was the Governor of Cearà, Lucio Alcantara and his wife, the Minister of Tourism and the Captain of Fortalezas Marina.

 After exchanging flags and handshakes, fireworks and celebrations quickly began.
 The citys Samba Orchestra including 80 musicians welcomed the Italian rower in true Brazilian style.

 Rete Globo, the national TV station and other local news media crowded around Alex to get a glimpse of the newly landed Italian Robinson Crusoe his golden mane, thick beard and weathered face a testimony to his lone 10,000 kilometer crossing.

 Smiles and congratulations abounded - particularly among the local street children for whom Alex, together with the Italian Womens Volleyball team has raised over 60,000 euros.
-All images courtesy of Alex Bellini's website (click to enlarge).
+His sponsors and technical team were also there to welcome him.